macgregor/cooking-journal/3-projects/sourdough_starter_experiments.md

 * Initial Starter: 15 g filtered water, 15 g King Arthur whole wheat flour
 * Feed (for 2 days): 15 g filtered water, 15 g King Arthur whole wheat flour
 * Discard + Feed twice a day (until active):  maintain a [2:1:1] ratio of starter to water to flour.
 45 g starter, 22 g filtered water, 11 g King Arthur whole wheat flour + 11 g King Arthur bread flour

+## Day 1 - 3
+Feeding 100% whole wheat flour, no discarding until reaching about 90 g of starter.
+On the third day I got noticeable volume increase, more than double in size.
+This is in line with my results last time.
+This is not yeast, but other gassy bacteria that activate as the pH drops.
+The acidity needs to continue to lower before the yeast can activate.
+These gassy guys will be dead tomorrow.
+The smell during this time goes from wet yeast to a not pleasant but not terrible sour smell.

+## Day 4 - 8
+Quiet period.
+Discard and feed each morning.
+The starter to food ratio is 2:1, that is I am keeping 45 g of starter and feeding it with 45 g of water and 45 g of flour.
+This should give our bacteria and yeast plenty of food for the next 24 hours.
+The mixture at feeding is is a thick batter.
+When mixing vigorously you can see strands and sheets of thin stretchy batter.
+Unless I am wrong, this is gluten forming and giving the starter elasticity.
+As the food is consumed the starter will thin and take on a pourable consistency.
+I am also stirring it vigorously each night when I check on it to give the starter much needed oxygen.
+The unpleasant smell grows a bit before becoming more and more sour.
+Near the end of this period I am starting to see some small bubbles on the bottom and sides.
+These could be leftover air pockets from stirring but I think they are the beginnings of our yeast.
+I am also starting to see small volume increases when I check at night (approximately 12 hours after feeding).
+Maybe a half inch of growth at first and growing a little bit more each day.
+This is a good sign.

+## Day 9
+Huge growth!
+Its about doubled in size while I was at work, in maybe 8 hours after feeding.
+The starter is very light and fluffy with lots of small air pockets.
+I almost looks like the crumb on a loaf of bread, because it basically is.
+When stirring it will go back down to its regular size and have a thin, pourable, batter like consistency.
+I tried making a savory pancake with the starter discard but I had the heat too high and it did not get properly cooked.
+Will try again tomorrow.